teye/zillinka/README.md

 ### The Chainlink Node

-[The Chainlink core node](./chainlink-node/README.md) module contains the files to start up a core node.
-It contains the necessary environment files and the Dockerfile to spin up a container running the core node.
-The node needs to be configured with the addresses it should listen to (These addresses can be on several chains).
+[The Chainlink core node](https://github.com/smartcontractkit/chainlink) is configured in the docker-compose file.
+It contains the necessary environment configuration to spin up a container running the core node.
-The core node relays requests from the external initator to the external adapter in this context, besides the general features it provides such as configuration persistence etc. This module will be wiped once a PR from Chainnlink is accepted.
+The core node relays requests from the external initator to the external adapter in this context, besides the general features it provides such features as configuration persistence etc. The core node requires a DB for it which is configured in the compose file as well.

 ### The External Adapter (EA)

-In the current configuration [the external adapter](./external-adapter/README.md) is called by the core node and which sends a request to the external adapter, the EA calls the REST API that requests data from another public REST API.
+In the current configuration [the external adapter](./external-adapter/README.md) is called by the core node and sends a request to the external adapter, the EA calls the REST API that requests data from a public REST API.
 The EA receives the response from the public REST API and initiates a call with the Zilliqa client which executes a transaction on the Zilliqa blockchain thereby completing the call graph.

 ## Starting the modules

-As not all modules are fully functional yet the docker-compose file starts up the current infrastructure by using the commands described below.
+Starting the infrastructure is a complete process, e.g. all required configurations are executed, you can change most of them in the run file, which let's you change the bridge configuration that defines the external api address and the addresses it needs to listen to via the [Zilliqa websocket API](https://dev.zilliqa.com/docs/dev/dev-tools-websockets/#subscribe-event-log)

 ### Prerequisites